 The economic and ecological value of pollination services provided by wild bees

 Sustainable agriculture and pollinator conservation

-Fergus was an intern working in the Stanley Lab in 2017, but continues to be involved in his project.
-While here, Fergus started our project to build a comprehensive pollen library for the highly diverse Burren region of Ireland which will be called “The Eva Crane Pollen Reference Collection”.
-In addition to his work here at NUIG, Fergus was a Research Assistant at Trinity College Dublin, where he is working on urban pollinators and running the blog for their Campus Pollinator Plan ().
+Fergus was an intern working in the Stanley Lab in 2017.
+He led the building of a comprehensive pollen library for the highly diverse Burren region of Ireland which will be called “The Eva Crane Pollen Reference Collection”.

 Emmeline was an intern currently working in the Stanley Lab over summers 2016 and 2017.
 She is an environmental science undergraduate at NUI Galway interested in anything Botany related as well as Entomology and Ecology.
 She worked on a BES funded project looking at pollinators as part of a results based agri-environment scheme on High Nature Value farmland in County Leitrim, and on the Eva Crane Pollen reference collection project.